VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

 **Steps to follow for executing the script:**

-1. Copy the PowerShell script desired folder
+1. Copy the PowerShell script to thedesired folder

 2. Set up Azure Service Principal - Contributor access on the Subscription. https://blog.jongallant.com/2017/11/azure-rest-apis-postman/